 | Directory | — | ✓ |

-Choose NextBase if you prioritize Auth and Documentation.
-Choose Dirstarter if SEO and Payments are more important to your project.
+Choose NextBase if you prioritize Admin Panel and Auth.
+Choose Dirstarter if AI and Analytics are more important to your project.

 NextBase costs $99 and includes 4 features.
-Dirstarter costs $159 and includes 6 features.
-NextBase uniquely offers Auth, Documentation, Admin Panel.
-Dirstarter uniquely offers SEO, AI, Analytics.
+Dirstarter costs $159 and includes 5 features.
+NextBase uniquely offers Admin Panel, Auth, Documentation.
+Dirstarter uniquely offers AI, Analytics, Directory.

 NextBase is cheaper at $99, which is $60 less than Dirstarter ($159).

-Yes, both share NextJS, React, TypeScript in common.
-NextBase uses Tailwind, Supabase exclusively, while Dirstarter uses Tailwind CSS, Prisma exclusively.
+Yes, both share NextJS, React, TypeScript, Tailwind in common.
+NextBase uses Supabase exclusively, while Dirstarter uses Prisma, Stripe exclusively.

-Choose NextBase if you need Auth and Documentation and prefer its tech stack.
-Choose Dirstarter if SEO and Payments are higher priorities.
+Choose NextBase if you need Admin Panel and Auth and prefer its tech stack.
+Choose Dirstarter if AI and Analytics are higher priorities.
 If price is the deciding factor, NextBase is $$60 cheaper.